 Disconnect Premium is a stand-alone product for Apple, Windows, and Android devices.
 It provides tracking protection and a VPN service for 3 devices for a $50/yr fee.

 Brave is an innovative web browser that has built-in ad blocking.
+I think it is the best ad blocker and secure web browser around.

 Brave allows you to turn off the default blocking for a particular site or globally.
 It also offers a unique way to support publishers you like (since they can’t show you ads) using the BAT (Basic Attention Token) cryptocurrency.